MariaProcopii/LFAF/reports/SECOND_LAB_REPORT.md

 }

 ```
 Next step was to convert a finite automaton to grammar.
 For that I've created a method in FiniteAutomaton class, called `toGrammar()`.
 Here, to form the production for grammar I need to create two list - `proKey`, `prodVal`.
 For that I pass through transitions set and form 2 arrays with key list and value list.
-Value list will be formed by concatinating the transition label and next state from transition abject.
+Value list will be formed by concatenating the transition label and next state from transition abject.
 In the end it returns the formed grammar.

 ```java
 public Grammar toGrammar(){